-Software development can be a complicated and time consuming process, but we like to use some unique tools and tricks to speed things up whenever possible.
-Using a custom-built DevOps pipeline and working holistically with techniques like continuous integration lets us build apps quickly and without slow-downs or hang ups.
+Software development can be a complicated and time-consuming process, but we like to use some unique tools and tricks to speed things up whenever possible.
+Using a custom-built DevOps pipeline and working holistically with techniques like continuous integration lets us build apps quickly and without slow-downs or hang-ups.
 That way we can get from the drawing board to the App Store more quickly.

-This saves us time, and clients money as there are fewer rewrites, less bugs to find and fix, and more time spent making sure that the product is the best version possible, rather than making sure that it works in the first place.
+This saves us time, and clients money as there are fewer rewrites, fewer bugs to find and fix, and more time spent making sure that the product is the best version possible, rather than making sure that it works in the first place.

-Believe it or not, Cuttlefish have the largest brain to body ratio of any animal.
+Believe it or not, Cuttlefish have the largest brain-to-body ratio of any animal.
 We take a page from their book.
 In order to save precious hours, we like to work smarter, not harder.
 Rather than build things from the ground up, we incorporate APIs and existing software whenever appropriate.
 This lets us focus on building newer, better things and engaging with the community that we love.

-For instance, we’ve built our own Flask-based boilerplate that we use to start many of our projects, letting us skip many of the tedious steps of setting up a new project.
-While we could build X app from scratch, there are stable, well-supported, open source solutions we employ, allowing us to spend our valuable time elsewhere.
+For instance, we've built our own Flask-based boilerplate that we use to start many of our projects, letting us skip many of the tedious steps of setting up a new project.
+While we could build X app from scratch, there are stable, well-supported, open-source solutions we employ, allowing us to spend our valuable time elsewhere.

 In addition to using DevOps techniques literally referred to as “Agile” development, we like to produce software that can scale and iterate quickly, dynamically, and intelligently.
 We use continuous integration to make sure that our software products are built quickly and can be improved easily.